Famine 1975!

 Paul R. Ehrlich, who wrote bestseller The Population Bomb along similar lines the following year, lavishly praised the book, calling it courageous for daring to address the problems of the age in a concrete way, and one of the most important books of our age.
 Others criticized the use of extrapolated, and sometimes incorrect, statistics and assumptions to make such drastic and consequential conclusions.
 The book is often cited as a classic example of the neo-Malthusian revival of the 1950s-1970s.

-The argument of the book proved false.
-Through policies of public food distribution and work-for-food programs, as well as the use of technology and hybrid seeds to increase food production - the Green Revolution - the situation changed drastically over the final decades of the 20th century.
+The premise of the book was found to be incorrect.
+This was addressed through policies such as public food distribution and work-for-food programs, alongside the adoption of technology and hybrid seeds to enhance food production - the Green Revolution - the situation changed drastically over the final decades of the 20th century.